aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 2. Why would casual riders buy Cyclistic annual memberships?

 3. How can Cyclistic use digital media to influence casual riders to become members?
+### Business Task
+- Find out how do annual members and casual riders use cyclstic bikes differntly.

+- Find insgihts about bike usage which will be helpful to design marketing strategies for converting casual riders to annual members.
+### Stakeholders
+Primary Stakeholders : Lily Moreno,The director of marketing

+Secondary Stakeholders : Cyclistics executive team